Pangw1n/SKGuns/README.md

 ## Commands
     /skgunsgive <player> <gun id>
-gives a gun
+Gives a gun

 <hr/>

     /skgunsgiveammo <player> <ammo type> <amount>
-gives ammo
+Gives ammo

 <hr/>

     /skgunsgivelistgunids
-sends a list of all valid gun ids and their names
+Sends a list of all valid gun ids and their names

 <hr/>

     /skgunsgivelisteffects
-sends a list of all valid gun effects
+Sends a list of all valid gun effects

 ## Arguments For Commands